Adith8055/football_webscraping/README.md

 scraping.ipynb           # Jupyter notebook for web scraping prediction.ipynb         # Jupyter notebook for data analysis and prediction

-a) Football_matches.csv: The dataset containing the scraped football match data.
+a) matches.csv: The dataset containing the scraped football match data.
    Key Columns:
     Date: The date when the match took place.
     Home Team: The name of the home team.